kontr0x/goCV/README.md

 # goCV
-Blazingly fast minimalsitic resume generator with templating
+Blazingly fast minimalsitic resume generator with templating.

+Templates are packaged within the binary for now.

 ## Run